jzhugithub/object_detection/README.md

 **Note**:
 1. OpenCV with ffmpeg is needed.
+2. `OBJECT_DETECTION_PATH` should be set in 'object_detection_video.py'
-2. Some parameters need to modify, you can find them all in DetectVideo class.
+3. Some parameters need to modify, you can find them all in DetectVideo class.

 ## create_tf_record.py